ivanshalashilin/Cavity/README.md

 With our setup the 1104nm stayed lock for 1.9 days with a spread of 1.6 MHz, and there are plenty of areas for improvement:

+- **Amplified photodiode**: The transmission on the current cavity mirrors is low, even on resonance (James Almond [PhD Thesis](https://www.imperial.ac.uk/centre-for-cold-matter/publications/theses/) 2017 page 94, footnote 11).
+We found that a reliable signal for STCL was only possible with amplified photodiodes.

 - Hardware interrupts: Currently the peaks are found by continuously looping over the pins.
 Instead, the peak detection needs to be done with a hardware interrupt, effectively increasing the detection resolution, and allowing for more corrections per